Fan-Yu-Hang/SeeLayer/README.md

 Nov5, Trae is a good tool, no matter how i describe the prompts, it will give me a better way to describe.

-2025Nov4, back from Chong Qing.
+2025Nov4, back from Chong Qing 重庆，my hometown.

 Oct17, an AI HR startup talk to me, they want SeeLayer to help the instruction.
 Unfortunately my app is not fluent, i promise the official web will online in November, they can use Notion in these days.